As a best practice, each deployment environment (development, staging, production, etc.) should map to a Control Plane Org.

 By leveraging the functionality of GitHub Actions, promoting code changes from one environment to another is as easy as committing/pushing your code and opening/merging pull requests.

-1. On a pull request (or updates to an existing pull request) to the main branch, the application is containerized and pushed to the dev Org's private repository.
+1. On a pull request (or updates to an existing pull request) to the main branch, the application is containerized and pushed to the dev Org’s private image registry.
 The GVC and Review Workload is created/updated by applying the YAML contents of the files ./cpln/cpln-gvc.yaml and ./cpln/cpln-workload.yaml.
 The name of the Review Workload will be prefixed by the name of the branch that created the pull request.

-2. When a pull request is accepted and the code is merged to the main branch, a dev Workload is updated (or created if it doesn't exists) in the dev Org by applying the same files as step 1, except that the Workload name is prefixed with dev.
+2. When a pull request is accepted and the code is merged to the main branch, a dev workload is updated (or created if it doesn’t exists) in the dev Org by applying the same files as step 1, except that the workload name is prefixed with dev.
 This allows the application to be reviewed and tested before being pushed to the production Org.

 Review Workload

 The above example demonstrates the concept of a Review Workload.
-This Workload allows for review and testing of the application before being promoted to upstream Workloads.
+This workload allows for review and testing of the application before being promoted to upstream workloads.
 The deployment of the Review Workload occurs when a pull request from a feature branch to the main branch is opened.
-The application will only be promoted to the dev Workload if the pull request is closed and merged.
+The application will only be promoted to the dev workload if the pull request is closed and merged.

 Permissions